vvscode/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

 ---
-title: "First time setup with Android (Verification)"
+title: First time setup with Android (Verification)
-excerpt: ""
+excerpt: ''
 ---
 This is a step-by-step guide about setting up the Sinch Verification SDK for the first time.